Light in correlated disordered media: Summary and perspectives

 The prominent role played by the precise morphology of 3D disordered media on the emergence of photonic gap and Anderson-localized regimes also deserves clarification.
-3D high-index connected (foam-like) structures appear as the best candidates for this purpose according to numerical simulations~\cite{imagawa2010photonic, liew2011photonic, sellers2017local, klatt2019phoamtonic, haberko2020transition} but the underlying physical mechanisms have remained difficult to grasp, thereby calling for further theoretical advances.
+3D high-index connected (foam-like) structures appear as the best candidates for this purpose according to numerical simulations~\cite{imagawa2010photonic, liew2011photonic, sellers2017local, klatt2019phoamtonic, haberko2020transition} but the underlying physical mechanisms have remained difficult to grasp, thereby calling for further theoretical advances~\cite{scheffold2022transport}.
 In addition to near-field effects, future works may need to consider high-order $n$-point correlation functions (with $n>2$) in the description of structural characteristics~\cite{torquato2013random, torquato2021nonlocal} as well as high-order diagrams in the multiple-scattering expansion~\cite{vollhardt1980diagrammatic}, which can contribute significantly in strongly correlated media as shown recently~\cite{leseur2016high}.
-Numerical investigations will continue in parallel, and we believe that progress would greatly benefit from the development of numerical methods to solve electromagnetic problems on large systems more efficiently.
-A possibility could be to generalize the recent concept of global polarizability matrix (GPM)~\cite{bertrand2020global}, inspired by earlier methods based on fictitious sources~\cite{wriedt1999generalized}, to treat systems with connected topologies at lower computational loads.
+Numerical investigations will continue in parallel, and we believe that progress would greatly benefit from the development of numerical methods to solve electromagnetic problems on large systems more efficiently~\cite{egel2017celes, bertrand2020global, egel2021smuthi, valantinas2022computing, lin2022fast}.

 Experimental demonstrations of photonic gaps and 3D Anderson localization of light in the optical regime have remained out of reach until now and would be great scientific milestones.
 The main challenge to overcome at this stage is the fabrication of 3D connected structures with finely-tuned correlated morphologies with sufficiently high refractive indices (ideally offering an index contrast above 3) and sufficiently large thicknesses ($L \gg \ell_\text{t}$).
 The steady progress on bottom-up approaches such as bio-templating~\cite{galusha2010diamond}, DNA-origami~\cite{zhang2017dna} and microfluidic-based foam processing~\cite{maimouni2020micrometric} gives hope for first successful realizations in the next few years.
 As a longer-term objective, the design and fabrication of 3D \textit{stealthy} hyperuniform media would be an outstanding result.
 Ultimately, the availability of such high-index nanostructured materials will unlock the possibility to explore experimentally the physics of mesoscopic phase transitions~\cite{evers2008anderson} for (polarized) electromagnetic waves.